trampgeek/moodle-qtype_coderunner/Readme.md

 distributed integer value in the range 5 to 12 inclusive.

-If the Twigging of the template parameter field results in any changes to it, the changed version is used throughout the lifetime of the question instance.
-Furthermore, all other text fields of the question, except for the template itself, are processed by Twig at this time, to yield new values that are used throughout the question's lifetime.
+If the *Twig All* checkbox for the question is checked, all other text fields of the question, except for the template itself, are processed by Twig at this time, to yield new values that are used throughout the question's lifetime.
+The environment used for all these other fields is that defined by the template parameters.

 ### Hoisting the template parameters